• Skip to main content

 Quick Links

-Buy to let landlords in Glasgow, as well as the rest of Scotland, must join the landlord registration scheme (not needed for holiday lets).
-And the laws applying to tenants and tenancies are different from England and Wales too.
+Buy-to-let landlords in Glasgow as well as the rest of Scotland must apply to join the Scottish Landlord Register.
+The laws applying to tenants and tenancies are different to England and Wales too.
 See the Scottish Landlord Register for more information.

 Quick Links